 Adding the Jerk Seasoning

-Then I flipped the turkey over and repeated the seasoning process.
-First starting with the dry rub and finishing off with the jerk marinade.
-I always use gloves when working with jerk seasoning, this helps to keep your hands pepper and spice free.
+Then flip the spatchcock turkey over and repeat the seasoning process.
+Start with the dry rub and finish with the jerk marinade.
+I always use gloves when working with jerk seasoning, this helps to keep your hands pepper and spice-free.

 Baking the Jerk Turkey

-It took 1.5 hours to cook this turkey.
-For the first hour, I roasted the turkey uncovered at 400°F. I checked it at 30 minutes in and rotated the pan so that it can brown evenly.
+It took 1.5 hours to cook this spatchcocok jerk turkey.
+For the first hour, I roasted the turkey uncovered at 400°F. I checked it at 30 minutes in and rotated the pan so that it browned evenly.
 For some reason the right side of my oven has a hot spot and food browns on that side faster than the left.
 Most ovens have hot spots so adjust accordingly.

 Getting the Jerk Turkey from the Pan to the Table